Pop Across the Pond: Girls Weekend in London, England

 TRANSPORTATION: Notting Hill Gate → Oxford Circus via Central line towards Hainault via Newbury Park on the Tube (8 min, 5 stops, £2.70)

 Head back to the hotel to relax while indulging in a quintessential English practice from the early 19th century: afternoon tea!
-The Soho Wala connected to the Courthouse Hotel conveniently serves up quite an affordable, three-tiered afternoon tea offering.
-For only £27, dig into four varieties of finger sandwiches, scones served with clotted cream and preserve, and four varieties of sweets to try on top of a large pot of tea of your choosing!
-A few different menu types are offered depending on your taste preferences, catering to both vegetarian and vegan dietary restrictions while also providing Indian and summer afternoon tea options.
+The Soho Wala connected to the Courthouse Hotel serves an affordable, three-tiered afternoon tea offering.
+For only £27, dig into four varieties of finger sandwiches, scones served with clotted cream and preserve, and four varieties of sweets to try with a large pot of tea of your choosing!
+Different menus are offered depending on your preferences, catering to both vegetarian and vegan diets while also providing Indian and summer afternoon tea options.

-Although the meticulously prepared delights appear to be on the smaller side, after eating all of this finger food I was sufficiently satiated—so definitely don’t arrive on a full stomach!
+Although the meticulously prepared delights are on the smaller side, after eating all this finger food I was sufficiently satiated—so definitely don’t arrive on a full stomach!
 Solo Wala offers high tea daily from 12:30 - 4:00 PM, and after raising my pinky finger during this perfectly posh afternoon I’d undoubtedly say high tea is a must-do activity when visiting London!

 Wallace Collection

-The ground floor features one of the largest collections of arms and armor in the United Kingdom, including a unique selection of European and Oriental pieces from the medieval period through the 19th century.
-An extensive collection of Rococo paintings and furniture embellish the upper level, including Jean-Honoré Fragonard’s The Swing—which is one of the museum’s most famous pieces.
+The ground floor features one of the largest collections of arms and armor in the United Kingdom, including unique European and Oriental pieces from medieval times through the 19th century.
+An extensive collection of Rococo paintings and furniture embellish the upper level, including Jean-Honoré Fragonard’s The Swing—one of the museum’s most famous pieces.

 Dinner — BAO

 Open daily from 12:00 - 9:00 PM, walk-ins are welcome with optional bookings offered online.
-Due to the small counter-style nature of the space, I’d recommend making a reservation if you have the foresight to do so.
+Due to the small counter-style nature of the space, make a reservation if you have the foresight to do so.
 This light and affordable, yet totally satisfying meal is the perfect way to wrap up your short stint in London!

 Roundhouse